 On the other hand, you might want to give baby walkers a miss.
 They allow babies to access objects and places they shouldn't, making them dangerous and unhelpful.
 But if you really, really want one, some are better than others.

 And finally, there's the fun bit – toys.
 Like all baby stuff, there are certain safety requirements that must be met.
 And sadly, as with other baby stuff, there are plenty of toys on sale that don't meet these requirements.
+Small parts, poor durability, unsecured button batteries and poor safety warnings are some of the risks.
 Your best guarantee is to check them yourself with our handy safety checklist.